elesalgueiro/IBM-Coursera-Capstone-Project/README.md

 Applying the **K-Means clustering algorithm**, we got different clusters of Neighborhoods in Toronto according to the average of Vegan/Vegetarian Restaurants.
 After having analyzed the clusters one by one we chose the cluster with fewer Vegan/Restaurants on average, therefore with fewer competitors.
 Moreover, having assumed that the type of clients in a yoga studio can most likely be a potential customer of a vegan restaurant, it should be noted that this cluster is also the one with the highest number of Yoga Studios.

-Taking al this into account, I selected the most 4 suitable neighborhoods within the cluster.
+Taking all this into account, I selected the most 4 suitable neighborhoods within the cluster.
 I analyzed each one according to the most common venues in them to be able to give the best recommendation to our stakeholders.
 The final decision on optimal Vegan/Vegetarian location would be given to the stakeholders but they would be also encouraged to take into consideration additional factors such as accessibility or locals rent opportunities.

 ## Links